What Is Bitcoin?

 Bitcoin’s value in systems of trust

-However, Bitcoin users don’t need to trust each other.
-They only need to trust Bitcoin’s technology, which has proven to be very reliable and secure and the source code is open for anyone to see.
-Proof of Work is a transparent mechanism that anyone can verify and check themselves.
-It’s easy to see the value here in generating consensus that is almost always error-free.
+Bitcoin users, on the other hand, do not need to trust one another.
+They simply need to trust Bitcoin’s technology, which has shown to be very dependable and secure, and the source code is available for public inspection.
+Proof of Work is an open system that anybody may use to verify and validate oneself.
+It’s simple to understand the usefulness of creating virtually always error-free agreement.

 Bitcoin’s value in scarcity